ken1ax/QA/README.md

-# 🎮 Game QA Engineer Portfolio
+# 🎮 QA Engineer Portfolio

 ## 👋 About Me